celyk/godot-isf/README.md

 - Function overloading.
 You will get an error if the ISF shader overloads a built in function.
 To fix it you will have to rename the function.
 - Global variables, similarly.

-If you come across a limitatoin not listed here, please report it by filing an issue on this repository
+If you come across a limitation not listed here, please report it by filing an issue on this repository

 # Support